What is GST return filing?

 - ITC claimed should match with ITC auto-populated in GSTR-2B for the month, in case there is any error in auto-population of correct data from GSTR-3B the same shall be verified before editing the ITC field in GSTR-3B return.

-- The total of B2C, B2B transactions submitted in GSTR-1 after netting off credit notes, debit notes, amendment to invoices will be auto-populated in GSTR-3B, so care should be given to arrive at the values to be entered in GSTR-3B and to match the values arrived through our calculation and auto-populated data.
+- The total of B2C, B2B transactions submitted in GSTR-1 after netting off credit notes, debit notes, and amendment to invoices will be auto-populated in GSTR-3B, so care should be given to arrive at the values to be entered in GSTR-3B and to match the values arrived through our calculation and auto-populated data.

 - Final tax liability after setting-off of eligible ITC for the month along with balance in the electronic credit ledger, are required to be paid in cash before filing GSTR-3B button for filing GSTR-3B will be enabled only after making balance tax.